stephengold/Minie/README.md

 From January to November 2018, Minie was a sub-project of [the Jme3-utilities Project][utilities].

-Since November 2018, the Minie Project has been an independent project at [GitHub][minie].
+Since November 2018, the Minie Project has been a separate project at [GitHub][minie].

 The evolution of Minie is chronicled in